AlternateParts/alternateparts.github.io/_posts/2020-07-19-cutting-stock-problem.md

 We start cutting the 3rd rod. we cut: 35 cm and we are left with 54 cm

-So with no planning for cuts, we ended up using 3 stock rods to satisfy the customer demand and our leftover is 19 cm, 29 cm and 54 cm.
-We might be able to use the leftover 29 and 54 cm rods in some future orders but 19 cm leftover will most likely go to waste because seeminly no customer needs rods less 20 cm.
 <p align="center">
   <img alt="Cut summery" src="/images/cut-summery.PNG"/>
   <p align="center">
-    Cut summery
+    Cut summary
   </p>
 </p>

+So with no planning for cuts, we ended up using 3 stock rods to satisfy the customer demand and our leftover is 19 cm, 29 cm and 54 cm.
+We might be able to use the leftover 29 and 54 cm rods in some future orders but 19 cm leftover will most likely go to waste because seemingly no customer needs rods less than 20 cm.

 This no planning for cuts approach is certainly not ideal.
 What if the next order requires a 60 cm rod.
 We cannot satisfy that with 29 and 54 cm rods.